remind101/policies/terms-of-service.md

 The failure of either party to exercise, in any respect, any right provided for herein will not be deemed a waiver of any further rights hereunder.
 Remind will not be liable for any failure to perform its obligations hereunder where such failure results from any cause beyond Remind's reasonable control, including, without limitation, mechanical, electronic or communications failure or degradation.
 If any provision of this Agreement is found to be unenforceable or invalid, that provision will be limited or eliminated to the minimum extent necessary so that this Agreement will otherwise remain in full force and effect and enforceable.
 This Agreement is not assignable, transferable or sublicensable by you except with Remind's prior written consent.
 Remind may transfer, assign or delegate this Agreement and its rights and obligations without consent.
 Both parties agree that this Agreement is the complete and exclusive statement of the mutual understanding of the parties and supersedes and cancels all previous written and oral agreements, communications and other understandings relating to the subject matter of this Agreement, and that all modifications must be in a writing signed by both parties, except as otherwise provided herein.
 This Agreement and any subsequent versions of this Agreement posted to the Services will be deemed a writing signed by both parties.
 No agency, partnership, joint venture, or employment is created as a result of this Agreement and you do not have any authority of any kind to bind Remind in any way whatsoever.

 It is the express wish of the parties that this Agreement and all related documents be drawn up in English.
-C'est la volonté expresse des parties que la présente convention ainsi que les documents qui s'y rattachent soient rédigés en anglaise
+C'est la volonté expresse des parties que la présente convention ainsi que les documents qui s'y rattachent soient rédigés en anglaise.

 ---